robmoore-i/robmoore-i.github.io/wiki/docs/writing/gradle/custom-repositories.md

 ### The artifact transform aspect of this was entirely optional

 The artifact transform is not an integral part of downloading dependencies in this way.
 It so happened that the example I chose from my work used it.
 Setting up a custom repository is simpler if you don't use any transforms.
 Of course, this example was also achievable without transforms.
 I could have registered a task of type `Sync` and configured it to decompress the downloaded zip file, rather than doing it using a transform.
-You say potato, I say potato.

 ### You should put custom repository declarations into plugins, not into project build scripts